José María Arizmendiarrieta: Training and work

-Arizmendiarrieta had ascendancy over his collaborators because he led by example.
-His training curriculum vitae, written by himself, shows his dedication to his studies: "Philosophy and Theology" at the Seminary of Vitoria, "Ethical-Social" at the University of Comillas, enrolled in special intensive courses.
+Arizmendiarrieta led his collaborators by example.
+His training curriculum vitae, written by himself, shows his dedication to his studies: "Philosophy and Theology" at the seminary of Vitoria, "Ethical-Social" at the University of Comillas, enrolled in special intensive courses.
 And "Economics" in intensive courses at the Social School of Vitoria, from 1948 to 1952.

-He maintained close contact with the Vitoria Seminary, where year after year he attended the courses organized at the Social School.
-His interest ranged from economics and sociology to philosophy and pedagogy.
-He understood his own role as chaplain of Catholic Action, as that of an animator, and above all, an educator.
-He made an effort to convince, especially young people, of the importance of training, and often repeated quotes such as "Teaching and education are the first company of a community, if you do not want all kinds of companies to become stagnant or half developed”, “Man is made through training”, “It is better to light a match than to curse the darkness”, or “Sowing in time is professionally training our young people.
-This is the expense that is transformed into seed that produces a hundredfold.”
+He maintained close contact with the Vitoria seminary, where year after year he attended the courses organized at the Social School.
+His interests ranged from economics and sociology to philosophy and pedagogy.
+He understood his own role as chaplain of Catholic Action as someone who spurred others to do good, and above all, as an educator.
+He made an effort to convince others, especially young people, of the importance of training, and often repeated quotes such as "Teaching and education are the first requirements of a community, if you do not want all kinds of companies to become stagnant or half developed", "Man is made through training", "It is better to light a match than to curse the darkness", or "Sowing in time is professionally training our young people.
+This is the expense that is transformed into seed that produces a hundredfold."

 The argument of the profitability of investments made in education appears many times in Arizmendiarrieta's writings.
 And his insistence on community responsibility for education has two roots.
 One is his personal experience of the insufficiency of the State, and the other is his general idea that society should tend to self-management in all its forms, solving its own problems on its own.
 But he advocated dual training, so as not to leave the entire burden of the cost of studies to the community, but rather the student himself had to assume a part.
 In addition, Arizmendiarrieta was opposed to the division of life into two periods, one of study (at the expense of those who work), and another of work.
 He thought that study and work, rather than consecutive stages, should constitute combined activities that would last.
 The young person should combine study and work, and the mature person should have the right and duty to combine work and study.